ipfs/ipfs-docs/docs/concepts/nodes.md

 Features of a relay node:

 - Implements either [v1](https://github.com/libp2p/specs/blob/master/relay/circuit-v1.md) or [v2](https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md) of the Circuit Relay protocol.
-- Can be either Go-IPFS or JS-IPFS nodes; however there are standalone implementations as well:
+- Can be either Kubo or JS-IPFS nodes; however there are standalone implementations as well:
   - [js-libp2p-relay-server](https://github.com/libp2p/js-libp2p-relay-server) (supports circuit v1)
   - [go-libp2p-relay-daemon](https://github.com/libp2p/go-libp2p-relay-daemon) (supports circuit v1 & v2)
-- They're used by both Go-IPFS and JS-IPFS nodes.
+- They're used by both Kubo and JS-IPFS nodes.
     - JS-IPFS nodes can also use relay nodes to overcome the lack of transport compatibility within the JS-IPFS implementation.
-A browser node with WebSockets/webRTC transports can talk with a Go-IPFS node that only communicates through TCP using a relay that supports both transports.
+A browser node with WebSockets/webRTC transports can talk with a Kubo node that only communicates through TCP using a relay that supports both transports.
 This is not enabled by default and needs to be set up.

 Limitations of relay nodes:
 - v1 relays can be used by anyone without any limits, unless [go-libp2p-relay-daemon](https://github.com/libp2p/go-libp2p-relay-daemon) is used with ACLs (Access Control Lists) set up.
 - v2 relays are "limited relays" that are designed to be used for [Direct Connection Upgrade through Relay](https://github.com/libp2p/specs/blob/master/relay/DCUtR.md) (aka hole punching).
-- Not configurable in go-ipfs; uses a preset list of relays
+- Not configurable in Kubo; uses a preset list of relays

 See [p2p-circuit relay](https://github.com/libp2p/specs/tree/master/relay)

 ### Bootstrap

-Both Go-IPFS and JS-IPFS nodes use bootstrap nodes to initially enter the DHT.
+Both Kubo and JS-IPFS nodes use bootstrap nodes to initially enter the DHT.

 Features of a bootstrap node:

 - All default bootstrap nodes are part of the public DHT.
-- The list of bootstrap nodes a Go-IPFS or JS-IPFS node connects to is configurable in their config files.
+- The list of bootstrap nodes a or JS-IPFS node connects to is configurable in their config files.

 Limitations of a bootstrap node: